openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 - if `shutterRun` is not set, or is set to `AUTO` but calibration has not been performed yet, then position estimation will remain `UNDEF` (undefined)
 - if `shutterRun` is wrongly set *higher* than the actual runtime or the "stop time" of the actuator (see NOTE above), then position estimation will remain `UNDEF`: try to reduce `shutterRun` until you find the right value
 - before adding/configuring roller shutter Things it is suggested to have all roller shutters `UP`, otherwise the Percent command will not work until the roller shutter is fully rolled up
-- if OH is restarted the binding does not know if a shutter position has changed in the meantime, so its position will be `UNDEF`.
+- if openHAB is restarted the binding does not know if a shutter position has changed in the meantime, so its position will be `UNDEF`.
 Move the shutter all `UP`/`DOWN` to synchronise again its position with the binding
 - the shutter position is estimated based on UP/DOWN timings: an error of ±2% is normal

 #### Scenario channels